AviVahl/ts-tools/packages/webpack-loader/README.md

 ## Known limitations

-- webpack's `rootContext` isn't used as cwd (current working directory), so paths in diagnostics are relative to the real cwd.
+- Using loaders before this loader is not supported, as it reads sources directly from the file system.
+- Sourcemaps are always forced *on* during tranpilation, even if webpack has `devtool: false`.
 - The following `compilerOptions` are not supported:
-  - `allowJs` and `checkJs`.
+  - `allowJs` and `checkJs` (might work, but untested).
   - `baseUrl` and `paths`, when used for custom resolution of runtime abstractions (types work).
   - `composite` projects.
-- Using loaders before this loader is not supported, as it reads sources directly from the file system.
-- Using the loader to transpile `.js` files in `node_modules` will cause excessive lookups of `tsconfig`, although transpilation works.
+- Using the loader to transpile `.js` files in `node_modules` will cause excessive lookups of `tsconfig` files, although transpilation itself works.
-- `"module": "esnext"` is always forced, as `webpack` understands it best (allows tree shaking and dynamic chunks).
-This can cause issues for projects using `import A = require('a')`.
-Turn on `allowSyntheticDefaultImports` and `esModuleInterop` and use import default.
-Webpack ensures CommonJS modules are always exposed as a default export as well.
-- Sourcemaps are always forced *on* during tranpilation, even if webpack has `devtool: false`.
 - Declarations (and their maps) are forced *off* when bundling.
 - Changes in `.d.ts` files in `src` or `node_modules` will not *trigger* a rebuild of the `.ts/x` files they affect.
 They will, however, be up-to-date and affect type checking if such a rebuild is triggered.
+- `"module": "esnext"` is forced by default, as `webpack` understands it best (allows tree shaking and dynamic chunks).
+This can cause issues for projects using `import A = require('a')`.
+To resolve, turn on `allowSyntheticDefaultImports` and `esModuleInterop` (in `tsconfig.json`) and use import default.
+Webpack ensures CommonJS modules are always exposed as a default export, so this works properly.

 ## Similar projects